-What has been achieved so far...
+What has been achieved so far

-By working together with children, young people, their families and their carers since 2015/16 we have made big improvements and progress.
+By working together with children, young people, their families and their carers since 2016 we have made big improvements and progress.
 We continue to try new ways of working together to support people to engage and participate in our work.
-So far we have:

-Increased our social media to support wider engagement.

-Posts linking to our refreshed Plan and engagement survey reached:

-people through Facebook with 35 engagements

-people through Twitter with 45 engagements.

-Emailed our survey to over 500 stakeholders.

-and the Lancashire and South Cumbria ICS newsletter shared the link with over 1,000 of their subscribers.

-Opened our new Mother and Baby Unit ahead of schedule.

-It means more women can be treated closer to home if they need it.

-Provided interim community services to support children with challenging behaviours whilst we redesign our Child and Adolescent Mental
+In 2018:

+- We continued our 'Time to Change' anti-stigma campaign.
+We promoted 'Time to Talk Day' which encourages people to have conversations about mental health. - We increased our social media to support wider engagement.
+Posts linking to our refreshed Plan and engagement survey reached 542 people through Facebook with 35 engagements and 3,893 people through Twitter with 45 engagements.
+We also emailed our survey to over 500 stakeholders, and the Lancashire and South Cumbria ICS newsletter shared the link with over 1,000 of their subscribers. - We opened our new Mother and Baby Unit ahead of schedule.
+It means more women can be treated closer to home if they need it. - We reviewed our community 0-19-year-olds Eating Disorder Service to inform service improvements implemented and served to improve services a further review to meet the needs of All Age Eating Disorders service. - We created opportunities to improve the skills of staff who work with vulnerable groups. - We provided interim community services to support children with challenging behaviours whilst we redesign our Child and Adolescent Mental Health Services (CAMHS).